 In the first place, what is Bitcoin, and what are its pros and cons?
 I’d read and heard enough to be both intrigued and confused.
 So I sought some answers.

 My thanks to Michael Snyder of The Economic Collapse Blog for putting me in touch with Robert Wenzel of EconomicPolicyJournal.com.
 And Robert kindly agreed to be my guest on DestinySurvival Radio for yesterday’s show.

 Below I’ll try to summarize Robert’s viewpoints to the best of my ability.
 It doesn’t take much that’s related to economics to make my head spin.
 Any errors on my part are unintentional.
-It’s best if you listen to yesterday’s show and make up your own mind about what you hear.
+It’s best if you listen to this week’s show and make up your own mind about what you hear.

 Who is Robert Wenzel?

 Robert Wenzel is editor and publisher of EconomicPolicyJournal.com, a daily internet commentary on economics and politics.
 He has received praise for the site from across the political spectrum from libertarian Ron Paul to former Treasury Secretary Robert Rubin.

 Wenzel is known for his warning about the 2008 financial crisis and the “tear the building down” speech he gave at the New York Federal Reserve.
 He also delivered the 2013 Henry Hazlitt Memorial Lecture at the Austrian Economics Research Conference that took place at the Mises Institute.

 While he made some good points, I’m turned off by too much enthusiasm.
 Besides, Bitcoin is totally dependent on computers and a functioning Internet.
 What if there’s an EMP that wipes it all out?

 Robert says transactions can be readily tracked, which takes away its alleged anonymity.
 You can hide transactions if you know how to jump through complex technological hoops.
 You and I are better off using paper currency or silver and gold if we want our transactions to be unseen.